mblayman/mattlayman.com/site/2017/sideload-json-api-django.md

 I'm a big proponent
 of using a framework
-to dramatically reduce the time required to make something useful.
+to reduce the time required
+to make something useful.
 Occasionally,
 using a framework means that developers must *explore*